-Drona married Kripi, Kripa’s sister.
+Drona married Kripi, Kripacharya’s sister.
 Kripa was the royal teacher of the princes of Hastinapura.
 Like Drona, Kripi and Kripa were not born from the womb.
-Kripi and Drona had a son, Ashvathama.
+Kripi and Drona had a son, Ashwatthama.

 Drona visited Parashurama to study with him.
 When he arrived, Parashurama had just bequeathed all of his possessions to the Brahmins.
 He offered his body or his weapons to Drona.
-Drona chose the weapons.
-So, he came into possession of all his weapons including the particularly effective Brahma staff, which was even more powerful than the Brahmashtra.
+Drona chose the armory of weapons.
+So, he came into possession of all his weapons including the particularly effective Brahma staff, which was even more powerful than the celestial weapon Brahmashtra.

 4. Drona and Drupada

 Drona wanted to escape poverty.
-He remembered his friendship with Drupada (Father of Draupadi) and asked for help.
+He remembered his friendship with Drupada (the Father of Draupadi) and asked for help.
 Drupada was aware of the social difference and sent Drona away saying he was a beggar.
 Drona went away humiliated and swore vengeance.

 5. Arjuna and Dronacharya

 Of all the students, Arjuna was the most talented.
 He even surpassed Drona’s son Ashvathama.
 Arjuna’s devotion towards his teacher had deeply impressed Drona.
-For this, he gave Arjuna mantras to master the invincible Divine Weapon Brahmashtra.
+For this, he gave Arjuna mantras to master the super-powerful divine weapon Brahmashtra.
 Drona predicted Arjuna that he would become the greatest archer on earth.
 He imparted more knowledge to Arjuna than any other of his students.

 When Dronacharya found out about Ekalavya’s skill, he visited him to know about his Guru.
 Ekalavya then showed him the idol and said, “You are my Guru”.
-Dronacharya was worried that Ekalavya would become a better archer than Arjuna.
-Therefore, he asked Ekalavya to give the thumb as Guru Dakshina (teacher’s fee).
+Dronacharya was worried that Ekalavya would become a better-skilled archer than Arjuna.
+Therefore, he asked Ekalavya to give the thumb as Guru Dakshina (the common practice of asking for something as the teacher’s fee).

 7. Drona as Commander in Chief for five days

 Drona was the teacher of most of the warriors who faced each other in the Kurukshetra War.
 He was obliged to fight on the side of the Kauravas, although his affection belonged to the Pandavas.
-As the most powerful of all warriors, he killed thousands of Pandavas.
-After Bhishma fell, he became commander in chief of the Kuru army for five days.
+As the most destructive warrior from Kauravas, he single-handedly killed thousands of warriors (Pandavas).
+After Bhishma fell, he became commander-in-chief of the Kuru army for five days.